amit-timalsina/Goodleaf/README.md

 * [Contact](#contact)

 ## General info
 According to FAO more that 60% of the world's population depends on agriculture for survival.
 When we say it depends on agriculture we mean it depends on farmers, Farmers have been the backbone of our world.
-However after extensive research No any web portal was found that could link farmers around the world virtually, this was a major problem as this would create boundaries and distance within farmers, To tackle this problem we came up with the idea of Goodleaf, It's a global platform for farmers to come together.
+However after extensive research No any web portal was found that could link farmers around the world virtually, this was a major problem as this would create boundaries and distance within farmers, To tackle this problem we came up with the idea of Goodleaf, It's a global platform for farmers to come together.In the coming days : The site will also look forward to coordinate with various agricultural experts around the world , allowing free consultation services to farmers by experts , providing quick , efficient and effective services to the farmers.In many parts of the world , the farmers donot get effective crop production due to lack of timely consultancy andgrowing process .
+This site can help combat this problem and ultimately improve agriculture globally

 ## Scope
 Farmers globally can interact understanding each other's areas' plant species .